Presidential transition of George H. W. Bush: Analysis of transition

-In early March of 1989, it was reported that many experts argued that Bush's transition, and the first two weeks of his presidency, had both been lackluster.
+In early March 1989, it was reported that many experts argued that Bush's transition, and the first two weeks of his presidency, had both been lackluster.

 Some have retrospectively characterized the transition as having been somewhat bumpy, In March 2001, Stephen Hess of the Brookings Institution wrote that the transition had been "uneasy".

 Some have given the transition great praise.
 In 2020, academic Barbara A. Perry gave it as an example of a "good" presidential transition.
 In 2000, journalist Jonathan Weisman of The Baltimore Sun called it "among the best transition teams".